sushiselite/datavizualizer/README.md

 # datavizualizer
 Open source webapp that currently allows users to interactively clean their dataset and generate visuals for their data.
-(Limited Functionality and prone to bugs)

 It currently supports very basic functionality and is a work in progress.
 Feel free to add suggestions and tell me about bugs through the 'Issues' tab.